Trayce Thompson Player Props: Dodgers vs. Diamondbacks

 - The pitching staff for the Diamondbacks had a collective 7.7 K/9 last season, which ranked 24th in the league.

-- Diamondbacks pitchers combined to surrender 191 total home runs at a clip of 1.2 per game (fifth-most in the league).
+- Diamondbacks pitchers combined to allow 191 total home runs at a rate of 1.2 per game (fifth-most in baseball).

-- Gallen makes his first start of the season for the Diamondbacks.
+- Bumgarner gets the call to start for the Diamondbacks, his first of the season.

-- The 27-year-old righty last appeared Tuesday, Oct.
-4 against the Milwaukee Brewers, when he started and went five innings.
+- The 33-year-old left-hander last appeared Thursday, Sept.
+22 against the Los Angeles Dodgers, when he started and went six innings.

 © 2023 Data Skrive.
 All rights reserved.